MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 The HeartBeatState metric data will be always saved into Application Insights automatically.
 This metric is used to identify whether the instance is still healthy at server level.
 It will be triggered every 15 minutes and saved into the **customMetrics** table.
 The other performance metric data need to be manually enabled in performance counter in Diagnostic Setting.

 > [!IMPORTANT]
-> Application Insights will generate record only when there is really data collected.
-If a Web Role never receives request, or a Worker Role does not read/write data from/into disk, or the amount of data IO is quite low, it’s possible that Application Insights will not record any information.
+> Application Insights will generate record only when there's really data collected.
+If a Web Role never receives request, or a Worker Role does not read/write data from/into disk, or the amount of data IO is quite low, it’s possible that Application Insights won't record any information.

 The following table shows mapping between the options in Diagnostic setting and table names in Application Insights logs: